sanelca/Hiker-s-Hangout/README.md

 rails s
 ```

-Once its running, head over to your browser to [see Hickers Hangout](http://localhost:3000/).
+Once its running, head over to your browser to [see Hicker's Hangout](http://localhost:3000/).

 ### Running Tests